At least 5 dead in Texas after severe weather sweeps across Texas and Oklahoma, authorities say

 April saw the United States' second-highest number of tornadoes on record.
 So far for 2024, the country is already 25% ahead of the average number of twisters, according to the Storm Prediction Center in Norman.

-Iowa was hit hard this week, when a deadly twister devastated Greenfield.
+Iowa was hit hard last week, when a deadly twister devastated Greenfield.
 And other storms brought flooding and wind damage elsewhere in the state.

 The storm system causing the severe weather was expected to move east as the Memorial Day weekend continues, bringing rain that could delay the Indianapolis 500 auto race Sunday in Indiana and more severe storms in Illinois, Indiana, Missouri and Kentucky.